aflaxman/dp_2020_census/intro.md

 Differential privacy in the 2020 US census, what will it do?
 Quantifying the accuracy/privacy tradeoff
 ======================================================================================================

-Samantha Petti and Abraham D. Flaxman, 2019-10-07
+Samantha Petti and Abraham D. Flaxman, {formatted_date}

 Acronyms